Luketedwards/memorise-a-deck-of-cards/README.md

 * Code Institute for their excellent learning platform and student support.

 * [W3C Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) for being valuable resources when I encountered problems in my code.

+* mrGcoding for this Youtube tutorial: https://www.youtube.com/watch?v=seApG3uwjAs which was very useful when figuring out how to shuffle a deck of cards.